lceames/Tetris/README.md

 ### Shadowing

 The shadow represents where the falling piece will land on its current downward trajectory.
 This feature was accomplished using an array of shadow coordinates.
 They are calculated, every time the falling piece's coordinates change, by incrementing along the y axis until they are touching another piece or a wall.

+## Todos

+- [ ] Leaderboard
+- [ ] Counter-clockwise rotation